pghalliday/tls-tunnel/README.md

 ## Features

 - Can be used to tunnel HTTP or raw sockets
+- Can specify any host and port to forward to that is reachable by the client
 - Servers and clients can be instantiated within Node.js contexts
 - Servers can be configured to only accept connections from known clients (using SSL certificates), preventing strangers using your resources
 - Clients can be configured to validate against a known list of servers (using SSL certificates), preventing anyone from masquerading as your server